Silvio Berlusconi: Italy's eternal comeback king

-Silvio Berlusconi, the billionaire media mogul who dominated Italian politics for nearly two decades, has stepped back into the ring at the age of 81, defying those who dared to believe he had thrown in the towel.
+Silvio Berlusconi, the billionaire media mogul who has dominated Italian politics for more than two decades, has stepped back into the ring at the age of 81, defying those who dared to believe he had thrown in the towel.

-Despite sex scandals, serial gaffes and legal woes, the flamboyant tycoon has made an astonishing return from political oblivion to head his centre-right Forza Italia (Go Italy) party, which as part of a rightwing coalition is leading the race for the March 4 vote, according to opinion polls.
+Despite sex scandals, serial gaffes and legal woes, the flamboyant tycoon has made an astonishing return from political oblivion to head his centre-right Forza Italia (Go Italy) party, which as part of a right-wing coalition is leading the race for Sunday's vote, according to opinion polls.

-"Berlusconi has 12 or 13 lives, he's like a cat squared," said former premier Matteo Renzi, who is himself trying to win back the top spot next weekend.
+"Berlusconi has 12 or 13 lives, he's like a cat squared," said former premier Matteo Renzi, who is himself trying to win back the top spot on Sunday.

-Although barred from public office owing to a tax fraud conviction, Berlusconi is hoping to position himself as kingmaker in the next government if his coalition wins a majority in parliament.
+Although barred from public office owing to a tax fraud conviction, Berlusconi is hoping to position himself as kingmaker in the next government.

+He has put forward his loyal former protege, European Parliament President Antonio Tajani, as his prime ministerial nominee if he wins the vote.

-While he has avoided the big campaign rallies in the run-up to the vote, he is a constant figure on television and radio stations and in newspapers, a number of which he owns through his Fininvest empire.
+While Berlusconi has largely avoided the big campaign rallies and only appeared once with his coalition allies in the run-up to the vote, he is a constant figure on television, radio and in newspapers, a number of which he owns through his Fininvest empire.

 The one-time cruise ship crooner who has served as prime minister three times and once owned AC Milan football club, has had a tumultuous love affair with Italian politics, clinching his first election victory in 1994.